 - Add a layer of jam beneath the glaze for extra flavor.
 Raspberry or apricot jam works beautifully with this cake.

-- For clean cuts, use a serrated knife and wipe the blade between slices.
+- For precise cuts, use a serrated knife and wipe the blade clean between each slice.

-How to Customize Your Kefir Sheet Cake for Any Occasion
+How to Personalize Your Kefir Sheet Cake for Any Occasion

 This kefir sheet cake recipe is incredibly versatile.
-Here are some ideas to make it your own:
+Here are some creative ways to make it uniquely yours:

 - Fruits: Add fresh or dried fruits to the batter, like berries or raisins, for added flavor.